 - Towels & Bedlinen

+There are 3 two-bedroom villas and 3 one-bedroom houses.
 Jade House, Villa B’alam Ya and The Loft are set right on the lakeshore; Villa Mirador, Studio Soluna and Villa Bambu are higher up the slope, with wonderful views (and lots of steps).
-We’ve not seen the latter 4 yet, but feedback has been good.

-Of all the villas, the 2-bedroom Villa Mirador (sleeps 6) has perhaps the most spectacular views.
+Of the larger houses, Villa Mirador (sleeps 4-7) has the most spectacular views.
 The master bedroom has a kingsize bed (which can be converted into twin beds if required), a curved wall of windows overlooking the lake, an ensuite and a dressing area.
 The second bedroom has a queensize bed, a bathroom and a spacious private terrace.
-There’s also a living area with high ceilings, 2 sofabeds and a wood-burning fire, a dining area with floor-to-ceiling windows, and a large terrace.
+There’s also a living area with high ceilings and a wood-burning fire, a dining area with floor-to-ceiling windows, an upstairs area with 2 single beds and a sofabed, and a large terrace.